At a Glance

 ✨Ask Insightful Questions

-At the end of the interview, take the opportunity to ask questions about the team dynamics, training programs, or the Recovery Model used in the programme.
-This shows your genuine interest in the position and helps you assess if it's the right fit for you.
+At the end of the interview, take the opportunity to ask thoughtful questions about the programme and its participants.
+This shows your genuine interest in the role and helps you gauge if it's the right fit for you.